Latin Name for Flies

 How Does Greencare Get Rid of Flies?

 Your Greencare technician is trained to help manage flies and similar pests.
-Since every building or home is different, your Greencare technician will design a unique program for your situation.
+Since every building or home is different, your Greencare technician will design a unique pest control program for your situation.

 Your Greencare technician can provide the right solution to keep flies in their place…out of your home, or workplace.